eweik/edisonweik.github.io/_posts/2018-8-1-Gaussian-Process-Regression.md

 <br>

 # Gaussian Processes
-The final tool we need to know before we get to GP regression are Gaussian processes (GPs)!
+Just before we get to Gaussian Process regression, it's obviously important to understand Gaussian processes (GPs).

 **Gaussian processes** are defined as a set of random variables $$ \{ f(x) : x \in X \} $$, indexed by elements $$ x $$ from some index set $$ X $$, such that any finite subset of this set $$ \{ f(x_1),...,f(x_n) \} $$ is multivariate Gaussian distributed!
 Simple enough, right?